-Kevin Vaughan has been a Deputy Health Commissioner since March 2007, and assumed the added role as Director in the Office of the Deputy Mayor for Health and Opportunity in 2008.
-He is responsible for the consolidation and coordination of HR Administration for four City departments (Health, Human Services, Behavioral Health, Homeless Services), and is responsible for internal customer service for the department (HR, IT, communications, facilities management, Medical Evaluation Unit and contract compliance for Philadelphia Nursing Home).
-Kevin advises the Deputy Mayor/Commissioner on a broad range of policy and legislative issues and serves as the Departmental Integrity Officer.
+Jane Baker has been with the Philadelphia Department of Public Health for over 17 years and assumed the role of Chief of Staff in November 2014.
+She also serves as a Director in the Office of the Deputy Mayor for Health and Opportunity.
+Jane is responsible for the coordination of HR administration for four City departments (Health, Human Services, Behavioral Health, Homeless Services), and is responsible for internal customer service for the department (HR, IT, communications, facilities management, and contract compliance for Philadelphia Nursing Home).
+Jane advises the Deputy Mayor and the Health Commissioner on a broad range of policy and legislative issues and serves as the Departmental Integrity Officer.

 Previously, Jane served as the Director of the PDPH’s AIDS Activities Coordinating Office (AACO), where she managed over $48 million annually in combined federal, state and local funds.
 She was responsible for overseeing the Philadelphia EMA (eligible metropolitan areas) HIV/AIDS care and prevention services, including the city’s surveillance activities.
 Jane has a master's degree from LaSalle University in clinical psychology and a bachelor's degree from Drexel University also in psychology.